-The flexibility of working for yourself is one of the reasons people leave their day jobs to become independent contractors.
+The flexibility of working for yourself, choosing who to send proposal templates to, or who to sign agreement templates with, are some of the reasons people leave their day jobs to become independent contractors.
 But there is another (often more important reason); freelancers can often make much more money being their own boss than if they were employed in a traditional workplace.
 When you take away time wasted commuting, being in dead-end meetings, and sitting in a break room, there's just much more of your day you can dedicate to producing.
 Pair that with a high per-project rate (vs. a stagnant per-hour wage) and it's easy to see why freelancing is the future for those with lofty income goals.

 Believe it or not, companies big and small usually outsource some of their marketing tasks to freelancers.
 Among them is posting to social media networks and managing more massive campaigns across all digital platforms.
 Everything from finding Instagram influencers to creating the perfect tweet has a price.
 Even though the most novice managers only make $45 an hour, someone with the right amount of marketing experience can command $75,000 or more for full-time client work.